danielabar/meblog/src/markdown/gatsby5-distinct-query.md

 ## Example

 A common use case for Gatsby is to generate a static site where the content for the pages comes from markdown files.
 The [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) plugin transforms markdown files into HTML and creates nodes for them in Gatsby's GraphQL data layer.
-For example, given a `src` directory in a Gatsby project that looks like this (suppose this is for a fitness site):
+For instance, suppose we have a fitness site and the  `src` directory contains markdown files for each workout routine as follows:

 ```
 src